RaccoonGG/FlaskyIPTV_Player/README.md

 - DVR timeshift (watch while recording) transcodes on the fly via ffmpeg — on low-end hardware this may be slow to start or choppy.
 Timeshift works best on the same machine running the Flask server.
 - If the app is stopped while a recording is in progress, ffmpeg is killed and the partial `.ts` file is kept.
 On next startup the job is recovered as completed (if the file has content) or error (if the file is empty/missing).
 - Radio station discovery requires internet access to the RadioBrowser API and Shoutcast directory; only the ~30 built-in hardcoded streams work without network access
+- Large M3U radio playlists (e.g. the iptv-org all-radio list at ~20k stations) may take several seconds to load on first access; repeat loads within 24 hours are served from disk cache
 - Stream verification in the radio panel is a lightweight HEAD/GET check — it confirms the server is reachable but does not guarantee the audio stream is free of buffering or quality issues
+- M3U URL proxy playlists are stored in RAM and are lost when the FlaskyIPTV server restarts — any player that stored the URL will receive a `503` response until the playlist is regenerated from the actions drawer